andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 Pigs win 53-48 over New Mexico State
 Millenium Harvest House

-<h4 class="article-subheader">Taos</h4>
+<h4 class="article-subheader">The Land of Enchantment</h4>
 The trip is starting to wind down, 32 days of skiing down and only 1 to go.
 I gather up my things in Boulder and say goodbye to the Millennium Harvest, the second spookiest hotel I've stayed at on a ski trip behind only the
 <a href="/traveler/2021_04-ski_trip/wp/day_5.html?id=timberline" target="_blank" rel="noopener noreferrer">Timberline</a>.
 Before I leave town I make my way to
 Chautauqua Park for a quick picnic in the shadow of the Rockies.
 The weather is perfect and the park is filled with dozens of Boulderites enjoying a nice lazy Sunday.

 I don't linger too long because I have 300 miles of highway on my schedule today and they ain't gonna drive themselves.
 I load back into the Pathfinder and start